mehrdadrad/pubdns/README.md

-## PubDNS (intract with 40K public DNS servers around the world)
+## PubDNS (intract with 28K public DNS servers around the world)
-pubdns is a library for python to have more than 40K public dns servers around the world at your python script. it works based on the public-dns.info collected data and there is a wrapper based on the dnspython to resolve all type of dns records through these public dns server smoothly.
+pubdns is a library for python to have more than 28K public dns servers from 190+ countries at your python script. it works based on the public-dns.info collected data and there is a wrapper based on the dnspython to resolve all type of dns records through these public dns server smoothly.

 ### Quick start

 ```
 import pubdns
 pd = pubdns.pubdns()
 servers = pd.servers('US', 'los angeles')
 ```

 ### Sample data

 ```
 [
 {